helios1101/theKhabar/README.md

 ## Introduction

 A news streaming app where users can login and add comments and likes and admin login can add,delete articles and moderate comments.
+The project is written in Flask and python

 ## Usage